Orlando Paternity Lawyer | Paternity Attorney in Orlando

 Legal Father v.
 Biological Father in Paternity Suits

 Keep in mind that there is a fine legal distinction between a man considered by a court of law to be the legal father of the minor child, and the man that is the biological father of the child.
 For example, it is important to know that When the mother of a child is married at the time of the child’s birth, her husband is determined to be the legal father of the child.
+In many ways, it is less complex to litigate child custody cases in a divorce proceeding.

 Pursuant to Florida Statute 742.045, reasonable attorney’s fees and/or suit money (temporary money to keep the needing party financially secure during the pendency of the proceedings) may be awarded to the party with limited financial means that is initiating or defending a paternity suit.